OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/ui-design/ui-design.md

       GeoProcessorUI.py                    The main UI.
       GeoProcessorUI_Design.py             Used to prototype initial UI components using the UI Designer software, not used in the application.
-    commands/                              Contains all files relating to the GeoProcessor command editors. abstract/                            Contains all files relating to the abstract (general) command editors.
+      GutterFrame.py                       Component that displays status as colored rectangles to the right of the command list. commands/                              Contains all files relating to the GeoProcessor command editors. abstract/                            Contains all files relating to the abstract (general) command editors.
         AbstractCommandEditor.py           Parent class for all command editors.